hsteigerFR/Cybersecurity-ObfuscatedCode/README.md

 # Cybersecurity - Obfuscated Code

 Authors : Hugo Steiger, Benjamin Izart
+Full documentation (in French) : https://drive.google.com/drive/folders/16yg3gpRikzVpGzG4b20JTEvcYGvRzW8q?usp=sharing

 This project was made during my last year at Mines Nancy, in the Computer Science Department.
 The corresponding course is entitled "Malware Attacks / Defense".
 The point of the project was to write hard-to-debug program, acting like "echo" at first glance.
 Thanks to debugging techniques, the other team had to tell whether the program had the same behaviour as "echo", or if there were exceptions. obfuscated.cpp does echo, but its behaviour was well hidden from the other team.